visgl/loaders.gl/docs/specifications/category-gis.md

 # Category: GIS

-> The GIS category is still under development
+> The GIS category is highly experimental and may be removed in a future release

 Several geospatial formats return data in the form of lists of lng/lat encoded geometric objects.